jltsiren/gbwt/README.md

 ## Compiling GBWT

-The implementation is based on [Succinct Data Structure Library 2.0](https://github.com/simongog/sdsl-lite) (SDSL).
-As the implementation uses C++11, OpenMP, and libstdc++ parallel mode, you need g++ 4.9 or newer to compile.
-On Apple systems, GBWT can also be built with Apple Clang 9.1, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.
+The implementation is based on the [vgteam fork](https://github.com/vgteam/sdsl-lite) of the Succinct Data Structure Library 2.0 (SDSL).
+As the implementation uses C++14, OpenMP, and libstdc++ parallel mode, you need g++ 6.1 or newer to compile.
+On Apple systems, GBWT can also be built with Apple Clang, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.

 Before compiling, set `SDSL_DIR` in the Makefile to point to your SDSL directory (the default is `../sdsl-lite`).
 To compile, simply run `make`.
 Use `install.sh` to compile GBWT and install the headers and library to your home directory, or `install.sh prefix` to specify another install prefix.

-GBWT is compiled with `-DNDEBUG` by default.
-Using this option is highly recommended.
-There are several cases, where SDSL code works correctly but the assertions are incorrect.
-As SDSL 2.0 is no longer actively supported, we have to wait until the release of SDSL 3.0 to fix these issues.

 ## Citing GBWT